yo-yo-yo-jbo/dangerous_dave/README.md

 This yields `(0, 0, 0, 0, 2, 0, 0, 6, 7, 1)` - we can clearly see the warp zones at 1-based indexes 5, 8, 9 and 10.
 Success!

+## Level 6
+When level `5`, for example, is loaded, `2` is returned, and the tiles from that level are processed, which are really element `1` in the 0-based levels array.
+Thanks to the modding community, we already know the tiles start at offset `0x26E0A` (with each element being `0x500` bytes long).
+Well, let's imagine what happens to level `6`...
+The returned number is `0`, which will be index `-1`...